 Thank you to everyone who shared there experience for our Disability Account.
 We have submitted these to the Department of Work and Pensions.

 Call for emergency support

-Michael Gove is leader of the team responsible for many of the issues affecting disabled people.
-We want to convince him that emergency support is needed, and that the government needs to act now.
+We wanted to convince the government that emergency support is needed, and that they needed to act now.

 Prime Minister responds to open letter